Gu, Ming DongDirector, Confucius Institute and Professor

 Education: PhD, University of Chicago

 Ming Dong Gu is professor of Chinese and comparative literature and a special consultant to Norton Anthology of Theory and Criticism, responsible for choosing the first Chinese theorist for the new edition and writing an introduction.
-He has authored, edited and translated 11 books, and published nearly 90 journal articles and book chapters.
+Since 2013, he has been invited to participate in the Academic Reputation Survey of the Times Higher Educations World University Rankings.
+He has authored, edited and translated 11 books, and published over 100 journal articles and book chapters as well as 17 short essays and reviews.
 His authored books include:

 - The Anxiety of Originality: Multiple Approaches to Language, Literature, and Cultural Studies (in Chinese, Nanjing University Press 2009), pp. 331;